-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Sample Problem Statement
+Sample Problem Statement Assignment

 The student will identify a sample organizational need statement for a real or hypothetical grant funding application, based on Step 3 of the O’Neal-McElrath text.
 Then, the student will write at least 800 words on the sample problem statement.
 The essay must include at least 2 sources containing information on organizational, community, national, or Census-related information.
-(MLOs: B, C, F, G)
+(CLOs: B, C, F, G)

-Sample Operational Budget
+Sample Operational Budget Assignment

 The student will create a one-year working budget for his or her proposed grant project, based on Step 8 of the O’Neal-McElrath text.
 The budget must be summarized in a tabular format, in sufficient detail.
 (Sample budget templates are shown on the companion website for the O’Neal-McElrath text).
 The Excel table must be pasted within a larger Word document of at least 500 words that discusses all cost components in relevant detail.
 The cost items must include labor, burden, fringe, overhead, rents, equipment, supplies, marketing, and all other relevant expenses.
 Include references as needed.
-(MLOs: B, D, E, F, G)
+(CLOs: B, D, E, F, G)

 Following the steps outlined in the O’Neal-McElrath text, each student will submit a fully formed sample grant document containing a minimum of 4,000 words.
 Each section of the sample grant must be linear and logical from start to finish.
 The sample grant must be of sufficient quality that it could be presented to a church, public agency, or employer as a conversation starter for a future grant submittal.
 The sample grant must include a cover page, table of contents, cover letter, overview of key staff, budget, evaluation, and references.
 Partnerships or appendices may be included, as needed.
-(MLOs: B, C, D, E, F, G)
+(CLOs: B, C, D, E, F, G)